PatchapongKul/CEPT_IoT_Intern/Project/Data-Bridging/README.md

-# Data Bridging from OpenHistorian to Apache Kafka
+# Data Bridging from OpenHistorian to Redpanda